 - Voluntary GST registration is also allowed if the LLP wants to claim input tax credits.

-Common Mistakes When You Incorporate LLP in Singapore
+Common Mistakes When You Incorporate an LLP in Singapore

 Avoiding these common mistakes ensures your LLP stays compliant and operational.